adrienmaloba/www.diagrams.net-source/_posts/2021-07-23-online-whiteboard-confluence.md

 The online draw.io editor and our Atlassian integrations are the leading solution for web based sketching and diagramming functionality.
 We offer security-first diagramming for teams working with Atlassian products.

-This article describes the draw.io integration for Confluence that we, JGraph, build, deliver and maintain alongside the [online draw.io application](https://app.diagrams.net) and draw.io desktop, and further [integrations](/integrations.html).
+This article describes the draw.io integration for Confluence that we, draw.io Ltd., build, deliver and maintain alongside the [online draw.io application](https://app.diagrams.net) and draw.io desktop, and further [integrations](/integrations.html).

 ## All teams love using whiteboards